 In the past, the planning and forecasting in Business Central ignored variants.
-If you preferred the 12 feet variant, it would not recognize that.
+If you prefer the 12 feet variant, it would not recognize that.

 For 2021 Business Central manufacturing, this new feature allows these sub-types of items to be planned more effectively.

 See how this new feature works in this demo video on using variants on forecasts.